 If Western influences are important in the Middle East, however, they are by no means paramount.
 Western forms have been adapted as much as they have been adopted, and healthy hybrid forms and concepts abound.
 More importantly, traditional values are still deeply cherished and promoted.
 In sum, modernization has not been entirely synonymous with Westernization.
 By the end of the 1970s the Arabs, having assumed control of their own destinies, had emerged as full and independent participants in the affairs of the world.
 In the forefront was Saudi Arabia, the heartland of Islam, and the site of the momentous events which initiated Islamic history fourteen centuries ago.

-In the sixteenth century three Muslim empires are at or close to the pinnacle of their power and brilliance: the Ottomans under Suleiman the Magnificent, Safavid Persia under Shah Abbas the Great, and Mogul India under Akbar the Great.
-The Ottoman Turks have conquered and maintain effective control over diverse peoples in a vast empire stretching from Persia almost to the gates of Vienna and along the north coast of Africa to Algiers.
-In the Arabian Peninsula the Ottomans penetrate to al-Hasa on the Arabian Gulf and to Mocha on the Red Sea.
+In the sixteenth century, three Muslim empires are at or close to the pinnacle of their power and brilliance: the Ottomans under Suleiman the Magnificent, Safavid Persia under Shah Abbas the Great, and Mogul India under Akbar the Great.
+The Ottoman Turks have conquered and maintained effective control over diverse peoples in a vast empire stretching from Persia almost to the gates of Vienna and along the north coast of Africa to Algiers.
+In the Arabian Peninsula, the Ottomans penetrate to al-Hasa on the Arabian Gulf and to Mocha on the Red Sea.
 However, the sharifs of Mecca and Medina are virtually independent.
 Throughout this period the Ottomans contest control of the Arabian Gulf and the Red Sea with the Portuguese, who establish themselves in Bahrain, Muscat, and Hormuz and assist Ethiopia in repulsing the Turks from the coast of East Africa.